quicwg/base-drafts/draft-ietf-quic-transport.md

 Delta Largest Acked 1..N (opt, repeated):

-: (Same as above.)
+: This field has the same semantics and format as "Delta Largest Acknowledged".
+  Repeated "Num Timestamps - 1" times.

 Time Since Previous Timestamp 1..N(opt, repeated):

 : An optional 16-bit unsigned value specifying time delta from the previous reported timestamp.
 It is encoded in the same format as the ACK Delay.
-Along with the previous field, this field is repeated "Num Timestamps - 1" times.
+  Repeated "Num Timestamps - 1" times.

 #### Time Format